chinesemasterpieces.com

 Joseph.Sharon@chinesemasterpieces.com

-These spectacular Fine Art pair of Octagonal Bottle Ge ware Vases are among the Rarest Ge wares ever published.
-These Vases are the color of wheat and are very thinly potted, Also they describe Ge ware as having an iron foot that can be seen on the foot ring because they used a light brownish clay with a very high iron content that turned dark brown after firing.
+This Fine Art Octagonal Ge ware Vase is among the Rare Ge wares.
+This Vase Hu formed and is the color of wheat and is thinly potted, Also they describe Ge ware as having an iron foot that can be seen on the foot ring because they used a light brownish clay with a very high iron content that turned dark brown after firing.
 They describe the crackle as iron wire and golden thread crackle.
-The Ge Kiln is known as the elder brothers kiln during the Southern Song and possibly into Yuan Dynasties.
-These vases are very rare wares.
+The Ge Kiln is known as the elder brothers kiln, this piece was likely done in the early Southern Song

 (click image to enlarge)